 The uterus, fallopian tubes, ovaries, cervix, and vagina are examined by Transvaginal ultrasonography in female patients.
 It is not uncommon to see codes for the pelvic region in radiology, including ovarian cysts, pelvic pain, and stomach pain.

 The official description of CPT code 76830 is: “Ultrasound, transvaginal.”

 CPT code 76830 is the most widely used ultrasound code for the pelvis.
 It is the most often used CPT code when it comes to ultrasonography.
 Only the CPT codes for pelvic code (76856) and endovaginal codes should be used by medical coders without reading the material first (CPT code 76830).

-The CPT codes for this procedure are 76856 and 76857, both of which relate to Pelvic Ultrasound.
-The uterus, adnexal structures, ovaries, endometrium, bladder, and a pelvic diagnostic are now all included in CPT code 76856.
+The CPT codes for this procedure are 76856 and 76857, which relate to Pelvic Ultrasound.
+The uterus, adnexal structures, ovaries, endometrium, bladder, and pelvic diagnostic are now all included in CPT code 76856.

 CPT code 76857 must be used when only one organ or region of the pelvis is examined.

 In the medical payment procedure for the case of CPT 76830, there is no need to mix the OB with Non-OB Codes for pelvic exams.
-For pelvic ultrasonic OB exams, the CPT codes begin with 76801 and 76810.
+The CPT codes for pelvic ultrasonic OB exams begin with 76801 and 76810.